The context: Beirut explodes then implodes

-The project Beirut Beitna supports citizen’s initiatives which are in full swing in the capital, and struggling every day to rebuild another Lebanon.
+The project Beirut Beitna supports citizen’s initiatives which are booming in the capital, and fighting every day to rebuild a better Lebanon.
 It is by telling you about the Beirut we have known that we would like to raise funds and support these initiatives.

-In order to support them photo prints and postcards stemming from our shared memories as well as the journalistic work from some of us, are available on our website for sale:
+In order to support them we are promoting photography prints and postcards images from our shared memories while sharing the journalistic work from some three of us.

 Adrienne – photographer, projet coordinator in a local NGO in Lebanon, relay point on the field and true animal lover.